hack4faith/james/README.md

 # #Hack4Faith Presents:

-## A challenge-based study of the Letter of James
+## A discussion-based study of the Letter of James

 **Welcome to The Letter of James!** NEED TO PRAYERFULLY WRITE NEW CONTENT HERE!!